informalsystems/partnership-heliax/2023/Q1/artifacts/PoS-pseudocode/PoS-model-redelegation.md

 func slash_validator(validator_address, slash, staked_amount, src_validator)
 {
   var total_unbonded = 0
-  //find the total unbonded from the slash epoch up to the current epoch first
+  // find the total unbonded from the slash epoch up to the current epoch first
-  //a..b notation determines an integer range: all integers between a and b inclusive forall (epoch in slash.epoch+1..cur_epoch) do
+  // a..b notation determines an integer range: all integers between a and b inclusive forall (epoch in slash.epoch+1..cur_epoch) do
     if (src_validator == "") then
       total_unbonded += compute_total_unbonded(validator_address, slash, epoch)